by Tom Allen

 M&A will continue to be a key growth outlet for companies across all sectors globally.
 Those who take a thoughtful approach – who stop, review and consider how to trade hours for effectiveness, will find themselves forging ahead.
 Their deal teams, executive leaders, project managers and business unit partners will work more cohesively, more intelligently and be poised to source and secure high value targets more quickly and with lower risk.
 In the rapidly advancing world of M&A, fine-tuned means repeatable and extensible.

-Looking forward, M&A will become even more of a differentiator that helps companies break away from the competition.
-It becomes this, not because of some panacea technology or process, but because the people driving deals are freed up to do their jobs with energy, passion, collaboration and with instinct.
+Looking forward, M&A and M&A technology will become even more of a differentiator that help companies break away from the competition.
+They become this not because of some panacea technology or process, but because the people driving deals are freed up to do their jobs with energy, passion, collaboration and with instinct.
 And, they get to enjoy their Saturday nights too.